ZAIN-ALI-02/ASIC_Design_Flow/README.md

 ## Execution

-Create a design in any hardware descriptive language, after that follow these steps:
+Create a design in Verilog language, change the directory to `OpenLane`, and then follow these steps:

 ### 1. Creating Container